apache/spark/docs/structured-streaming-programming-guide.md

-As shown in the illustration, the maximum event time tracked by the engine is the *blue dashed line*, and the watermark set as `(max event time - '10 mins')` at the beginning of every trigger is the red line  For example, when the engine observes the data `(12:14, dog)`, it sets the watermark for the next trigger as `12:04`.
+As shown in the illustration, the maximum event time tracked by the engine is the *blue dashed line*, and the watermark set as `(max event time - '10 mins')` at the beginning of every trigger is the red line.
+For example, when the engine observes the data `(12:14, dog)`, it sets the watermark for the next trigger as `12:04`.
 This watermark lets the engine maintain intermediate state for additional 10 minutes to allow late data to be counted.
 For example, the data `(12:09, cat)` is out of order and late, and it falls in